pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       server and display it.
 Normally it is retrieved from the default namespace in the server.

-      If the class is not found in the WBEM Server, the server returns an exception.
+      If the class is not found in the WBEM server, the server returns an exception.

       The --includeclassorigin, --includeclassqualifiers, and --propertylist